Green beans are transformed into a tangy, crunchy, flavorful snack or side dish when they are made into dilly beans.

 - 1 pound young green beans, trimmed

-- 2 tablespoons red pepper flakes, or to taste
+- 2 Tbsp. red pepper flakes, or to taste

 - 4 garlic cloves, peeled and smashed